sjdv1982/seamless/sphinx/source/new-project.md

 #### Debugging with print statements

 Seamless transformations can be executed anywhere.
 Therefore, they do not print their stdout or stderr to any terminal.
-Also, stdout/stderr are only captured when the transformation has finished.
+Also, stdout is ignored, and is are only captured when the transformation has finished.

-For Python transformers, the transformation is aborted if an exception is raised. `Transformation.exception` will then contain the exception traceback, stdout and stderr.
-Else, stdout and stderr will be discarded.
+For Python transformers, the transformation is aborted if an exception is raised. `Transformation.exception` will then contain the exception traceback and stderr.
+Else, stderr will be discarded.
 If you want to debug with print statements, you should raise an exception at the end.

-For bash/Docker transformers, stdout contains the result.
-If any launched process returns with a non-zero error code, the transformation is aborted. `Transformation.exception` will then contain the bash error message, stdout and stderr.
+For bash/Docker transformers, if any launched process returns with a non-zero error code, the transformation is aborted. `Transformation.exception` will then contain the bash error message and stderr.
 Else, stderr will be discarded.
-If you want to debug with print statements, you should exit with a non-zero exit code (`exit 1`).
+If you want to debug with print statements, write to `/dev/stderr`, and exit with a non-zero exit code (`exit 1`).

 #### Debugging sessions